syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge-for-nested-groups.md

 documentation: UG
 ---

-# Performing Nested Mail merge for group
+# Nested Mail merge for group

 You can perform nested Mail merge with relational or hierarchical data source and independent data tables in a template document.